Rebyrg/k8s-demo/README.md

 ```
 As you can see HPA created 3-rd pod when it noticed that CPU load was to high.
 After a few minutes, when CPU load decreased, HPA scaled it down to minimum count of 2 pods.
-If during your test HPA did not created a new pod probably you should increase CPU loads by running additional `/rate` with __rateWizzard__  endpoint.
+If during your test HPA did not created a new pod, probably you should increase CPU loads by running additional `/rate` with __rateWizzard__  endpoint.
 You can also check ConfigMap and set __wizardLoops__ to a higher value.